Arron-dong/LSRE-Mingda-Chen/Seminars/Seminarnotes.md

 Good: This article is a introduction for the MDRE, there is no good or bad on MDRE, so we need to focus on whether the author introduce the MDRE in different aspect comprehensively.
 And after read the article, I think author describe the MDRE very well.
 Description of MDRE is detailed.
 Key elements of MDRE are presented.
 Challenge and problem also been described.

-Bad: The only thing I think no good is when author talk about the process quality, he divide the requirements into Alfa and Beta, I think this one-size-fits-all methods is not good.
-I know the author just want to propose a idea about to find out valuable requirement .
+Bad: Different project will have different product with different requirement, no two projects are same.
+The working structure can be one-size-fits-all, but still need some adjust when we use it in practice.
+It's same with RE methods, I know that there is some good one-size-fits-all methods that is because they divide the requirements into very detailed types.
+But in this article, author want to just divide the requirements into Alfa and Beta which I think is too broadly.
+It may be fits for little project, but not all.I know the author just want to propose a idea about to find out valuable requirement .
 But the evaluation of value of requirements is very complex.
 I think it's better if we can add more division into it or using other way to judge it.
 For example, as I read before, we can think about it in different abstraction level.
 Based on the relationship with high level requirements.

 ———————————————————————————————————————————————————————